Lizaveta01/Lizaveta01/README.md

 ### Hello!
 I'm frontend developer

 ### 👨‍💻 About me
-- 🔭 Now I'm looking for practice / intership / job
+- 🔭 Now I'm looking for a job
 - 🥊 Besides programming I’m fond of sports, travelling and painting.